Go to AAD Home

 These general skin care tips from dermatologists can benefit just about everyone.

-1. Applying sunscreen to hand
+1. Woman applying sunscreen to her hand

 Apply sunscreen every day before you go outdoors.
 Sunscreen is the closest thing we have to a fountain of youth.
 It really can slow down skin aging.
 It can also help prevent skin cancer.
 Look for a sunscreen that offers broad-spectrum protection, SPF 30 (or higher), and water resistance.